-At Hummersea Primary School, Governors and staff are committed to keeping our children safeardwill take any reasonable action to safeguard and promote their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership arrangements and inform the Multi Agency Children's Hubor police of their concern.
+At Hummersea Primary School, Governors and staff are committed to keeping our children safe adwill take any reasonable action to safeguard and promote their welfare.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership arrangements and inform the Multi Agency Children's Hub (MACH) or the police of their concern.